google/WebFundamentals/src/content/en/ilt/pwa/lab-integrating-web-push.md

 <div id="notificationapi"></div>

-## 2. Using the Notification API
+## 2. Using the Notifications API

-Push notifications are assembled using two APIs: the  [Notification API](https://developer.mozilla.org/en-US/docs/Web/API/Notifications_API) and the  [Push API](https://developer.mozilla.org/en-US/docs/Web/API/Push_API).
-The Notification API lets us display system notifications to the user.
+Push notifications are assembled using two APIs: the  [Notifications API](https://developer.mozilla.org/en-US/docs/Web/API/Notifications_API) and the  [Push API](https://developer.mozilla.org/en-US/docs/Web/API/Push_API).
+The Notifications API lets us display system notifications to the user.

 ### 2.1 Check for support

 Because notifications are not yet fully supported by all browsers, we must check for support.

-Replace TODO 2.1 in <strong>main.js</strong> with the following code:
+Replace TODO 2.1 in __js/main.js __with the following code:

-#### main.js
+#### js/main.js

 ```
 if (!('Notification' in window)) {